qubecad/berry_clip_node/README.md

 to run: ./run.sh

-run.sh exports the gpio pins need to run non root as well as starting the node script.
+run.sh exports the gpio pins needed to run non root as well as starting the node script.

 Based on the example code provided with onoff.